McKinney and Associates

 McKinney & Associates Public Relations (McKPR) was founded in 1990 with a commitment to practicing "public relations with a conscience."
 For the past 22 years, McKPR has become the go-to firm for advocacy, philanthropic and government clients, including the Robert Wood Johnson Foundation, NAACP Legal Defense and Educational Fund, Inc., Amnesty International USA and United States Department of Agriculture.

 About

 The firm was co-founded in 1990 by Gwen McKinney and Leila McDowell as McKinney & McDowell Associates, making it the first woman and African American-owned strategic communication firm in Washington, DC.
 Today, Gwen McKinney solely leads McKinney & Associates.

-From the beginning, McKPR has passionately and skillfully practiced "Public Relations with a Conscience" for local, national and international organizations involved in public policy and social advocacy.
-The McKinney team has a diverse background in public relations, journalism, marketing, strategic planning, crisis communications, grassroots advocacy and digital media.
-The firm specializes in delivering messaging to diverse and underrepresented populations, including African Americans, Hispanics, Asian Americans and women.
+MsKPR is a public relations firm that has worked with local, national, and international organization in public policy and social advocacy.
+The firm's work has included public relations, journalism, marketing, strategic planning, crisis communication, grassroots advocacy, and digital media.
+It has also developed communication campaign aimed at audiences including African Americans, Hispanic, Asian Americans, and women.